ryandeba/grapesjs-html-block/README.md

 # grapesjs-html-block

-This is a plugin for GrapesJS (https://github.com/artf/grapesjs) that allows you to edit the HTML of any component.
+This is a plugin for GrapesJS (https://github.com/artf/grapesjs) that adds an editable HTML block.

 ## Usage